janel2411/tradewise/README.md

 TradeWise is a web application designed to provide users with a seamless experience for managing their accounts.
 This README file outlines the progress made on the project, including the implementation of the home page, user sign-up, and login functionalities.

+## Problem Motivation

+As young adults who understand the significance of financial literacy and its transformative potential, we empathise with the apprehension many harbour towards exploring the world of forex trading.
+Despite recognizing its potential benefits, the complexities and risks involved often deter individuals from delving into this realm.
+Our motivation stems from a desire to bridge this gap by making the knowledge surrounding forex trading more digestible and accessible.
+Drawing from our own experiences and understanding the fears and uncertainties prevalent among our peers, we are driven to create a platform that simplifies the learning process and instills confidence in those who aspire to harness the opportunities presented by the forex market.

+## User Stories

 ## Features

 ### Home Page